mobile app bar

 Feb 7, 2026; San Antonio, Texas, USA; San Antonio Spurs forward Victor Wembanyama (1) shakes the hand of guard Stephon Castle (5) during the second half against Dallas Mavericks at Frost Bank Center.

 “Pegasus.
 A flying magical horse.
 That’s what Victor Wembanyama is.
 When you talk about the things that he’s doing on the floor, it’s magical.
-These are things that we’ve never seen before,” stated the ex-Celtics and Thunder player.
+These are things that we’ve never seen before,” stated the ex-Celtics and Thunder star.

-Whether they grab the No. 1 seed or not, the bigger message is that San Antonio’s timeline has sped up in a major way.
+Whether they grab the No. 1 seed or not, the bigger message is that San Antonio’s rebuilding timeline has sped up in a major way.
 Teams used to circle the Spurs on the schedule as an easy night.
 Now, they are circling them as a measuring stick.

-Wembanyama is obviously not doing it alone.
-Stephon Castle, Dylan Harper, De’Aron Fox, and Julian Champagnie are all finding their moment in the spotlight.
-There is a growing confidence that feels reminiscent of the old Popovich days with Tim Duncan, Tony Parker, and Manu Ginobili.
+There is a growing confidence in the team ranks that feels reminiscent of the old Popovich days with Tim Duncan, Tony Parker, and Manu Ginobili.
 The league may have to accept that the Spurs are done rebuilding and officially back in the business of chasing banners.

 Post Edited By:Somin Bhattacharjee